karanjaE/todos_graphql-api/ARTICLE.md

 end
 ```

 See that the tests fail.
-Then create the type file:
+Then create the `Type` file:

 ```bash
 touch app/graphql/types/item_type.rb
 ```